swent-sp-2024-event-radar/mvp-prd/template/9-design.md

 - UI tests to ensure UI components run smoothly.
 - ViewModel tests to ensure that appropriate states are prepared for UI.
 - Backend testing using Mocks to ensure backend services like firebase work as expected.
-- Integration testing to ensure the app runs smoothly.
+- End-to-end and Integration testing to ensure the app runs smoothly.

 *Any special infrastructure requirements.*
 - Utilizing hilt for dependency injection in testing.